jonnekleijer/blog/content/posts/2022-10-04---Export-database-to-use-in-integration-tests.md

 ## Motivation to use LocalDb

 For the integration tests of the API I wanted to have a connection to a database to test the full API flow from the http call to the actual queries and commands.
-An in-memory database is not sufficient as this database provider has several limitions, such as:
+An in-memory database is not sufficient as this database provider has blocking limitions, such as:

 * No awareness of relations between entities.
 * No support for stored procedures.